danielmichaels/homelab/README.md

 Once there is a viable template in Proxmox, it's time to deploy the [k3s](https://k3s.io) onto it.

-To get started quickly, run `./scripts/install-k3s`.
-The script can take optional arguments, run `./scripts/install-k3s -h` to see them.
+To get started quickly, run `./scripts/bootstrap-kube --with-k3s`.

+For more granular control, run the script `./scripts/install-k3s`.
+It can take optional arguments, run `./scripts/install-k3s -h` to see them.

+If you've already run Ansible and set up the VM's in proxmox, and want to re-run the kubernetes bootstrap then use `./scripts/bootstrap-kube`

 **Note**